MiHoYo: Company growth and risks

-Within two years after the release of Honkai Impact 3rd, the seven-person company grew to include around 200 employees.
-Over 100 were involved in research and development.
-The average age of these employees was 29 years old; people under the age of thirty accounted for 84% of the company's employees.
-Four years later, the employee count grew to over 1,000.
+Within two years after the release of Honkai Impact 3rd, the company rapidly expanded from seven-people to approximately 200 employees.
+Over 100 of these employees were involved in research and development.
+The team was notably young, with an average age of 29 years old.
+Employees under the age of thirty accounted for 84% of the total staff.
+Four years later, the employee count continued its rapid increase, surpassing 1,000.

-On 15 February 2017, MiHoYo filed for an initial public offering (IPO) to the China Securities Regulatory Commission when the company was planning to raise over a billion Yuan.
-During the process, several concerns were under attention, including the company's dependence on a single intellectual property, the Honkai series.
-The main source of MiHoYo's revenue was Guns Girl Z, accounting for 96.34%.
-The risk is that the company may not be able to continue to launch new products to meet the needs of players or update the content of their games, and they could face the loss of users.
-Another issue is that the company might fail to grasp changes in preferences, and the Honkai series loses appeal.
-On 19 December, MiHoYo submitted an updated prospectus that included Honkai Impact 3rd in its revenue, accounting for 98.82% with Guns Girl Z. Due to unknown reasons, MiHoYo withdrew its IPO application in 2020.
+On 15 February 2017, miHoYo filed for an initial public offering (IPO) with the China Securities Regulatory Commission, planning to raise over one billion Yuan.
+During the filing process, several concerns were highlighted regarding the company's financial stability.
+A prime concern was the company's significant dependent on a single intellectual property (IP), the Honkai series.
+At the time on the initial filing, the main source of miHoYo's revenue was Guns Girl Z, accounting for 96.34% of its income.
+The risk was that the company might not successfully launch new products or update existing game content, potentially leading to a loss of users.
+Another major issue raised was the possibility that the company could fail to keep up with changing player preferences, causing the Honkai series to lose its appeal.
+On 19 December, miHoYo submitted an updated prospectus that included Honkai Impact 3rd in its revenue calculation, showing that the Honkai titles combined accounted for 98.82% of the total revenue.
+Due to unknown reasons, miHoYo ultimately withdrew its IPO application in 2020.